SmithsonianWorkshops/CodingInPython/Week 2/addendum_conditionals_operators.md

 #### Nested conditionals (if statements)

-Sometimes it can be useful to nest on 'if statement' inside another.
-As an example, imagine that I want to check if a string is fewer than 10 characters, but I also want to check if particular characters are in that string and do conduct different operations based on particular characters that may or may not be in the string.
+Sometimes it can be useful to nest an `if` statement inside another.
+As an example, imagine that I want to check if a string is fewer than 10 characters, but I also want to check if particular characters are in that string and then conduct different operations based on particular characters that may or may not be in the string.
 Here is some example code to portray what I’m talking about:

 ```
 response = input("Please enter your last name: \n")